-In March and August 2018, Longmont held community events in which participants identified service gaps and ways to meet the needs of some of our most vulnerable community members, with the idea that we could all take one step toward ending homelessness, and together, make a real difference.
+In 2018, Longmont held community events during which participants identified service gaps and ways to meet the needs of some of our most vulnerable community members with the idea that we can all take one step toward ending homelessness and together make a real difference.

-To learn more about homelessness in Longmont and beyond, please see the presentation shared with participants during the August 29th community conversation, available here.
+To learn more about homelessness in Longmont and beyond, please see the presentation shared with participants during the August 29th community conversation, or download a summary of these conversations here.